-4.2 ObjectiveThe key design parameter for TET-based absorbers is the loudness threshold at which the TET mechanism occurs and the absorber works.
-To this end, initial testing has used the addition to the membrane of a small neodymium magnet to the centre of the membrane and the application of an electromagnet mounted close to the membrane face.
-By this means the equilibrium position of the membrane can be manipulated.

-Materials
+4.2 Membrane

 The membrane material used in these initial tests was a widely commercially available silicone-based latex with thickness 0.22mm.
-Sample size was 140x120mm and samples were given an axial pre-stress of between 0.9. and 1.8MPa.
-They were secured in a specially constructed aluminium clamp secured on the coupling box.
-Samples were conditioned under tension for 24 hours.
+Sample size was 140x120mm and samples were given an axial pre-stress of 0.9Mpa.
+They were secured in a specially constructed aluminium clamp secured on the face of coupling box.
+Samples were conditioned under tension for 24 hours to minimise creep effects.
+More thorough, standardised tensile creep tests are underway in accordance with ISO899.
 [21]

-4.3 Measurements
+4.3 Measurement procedure

 Measurement runs consisted of series of sine tones of fixed level but increasing in frequency in increments of (normally) 0.5Hz between 70 and 100Hz.
-This test is repeated, decreasing the signal playback level in 3dB increments across a 25dB range of interest.
+This test was repeated, decreasing the signal playback level in 3dB increments across a 25dB range of interest.
 Each frequency pulse is windowed at the start and end over 3 wavelengths to avoid broadband excitation at onset and cessation [22].
 This test format was used as it provides both a free response (immediately after the cessation of the pulse) and a steady state response (the last part of the pulse before cessation when the dynamic response caused by the onset has stabilised).
-A MATLAB script was created to generate these test signals in .wav format and they were replayed via Audacity sound editing software amplified through an audio amplifier.
+A MATLAB script was created to generate these test signals in .wav format and they were replayed via Audacity sound editing software amplified through a suitable audio amplifier.

-A 1kHz synch tone is also generated at the start of each run and this is used to time align the respective test runs for analysis.
-A further script extracts the steady state and free responses
+A 1kHz synchronisation tone is also generated at the start of each run and this is used to time align the respective test runs for analysis.
+A further script extracts the steady state and free responses captured

 Figure 6: Membrane with attached Neodymium magnet – Electromagnet not pictured.

-, and from here time-frequency plots,
+by the pressure transducer and laser displacement sensor.
+Further MATLAB scripts generate time- frequency and phase plots as well as other analytical parameters.

 4.4 Magnetic Materials

-The objective of this work is to explore the use of permanent and electromagnets to tune the response of TET absorbers by modifying the restoring force on the elastic membrane.
+Early experimental work on this research is directed towards the use of permanent and electromagnets to tune the response of TET absorbers by modifying the restoring force on the elastic membrane.
+An initial test was conducted to observe how the dynamics of the membrane can be potentially manipulated with an external magnetic field.
+To this end, a small magnet was added to the test samples as an added mass.
+This approach could provide some idea of membrane behaviour under magnetic displacement provided the added mass was small compared to that of the membrane – to this end a Neodymium N42 magnet with mass 0.17g was added to the membrane, whose mass was 1.96g.

+The external magnetic field was generated firstly by a permanent neodymium disc magnet mounted directly opposite the membrane’s added magnet.
+This arrangement produced very rich and unstable dynamics, due to rotational and lateral motion of the membrane’s attached magnet.
+In fact, no meaningful measurement could be taken with this arrangement with our single point laser displacement sensor.